Configure route tables - Amazon Virtual Private Cloud

 If you've attached a virtual private gateway to your VPC and enabled route propagation on your subnet route table, routes representing your Site-to-Site VPN connection automatically appear as propagated routes in your route table.

-If the destination of a propagated route is identical to the destination of a static route, the static route takes priority if the target is one of the following:
+If the destination of a propagated route is identical to the destination of a static route, the static route takes priority.
+The following resources use static routes:

 • internet gateway